 Polish composer, Fryderyk Chopin, was born in the year 1810, which was the same year that Robert Schumann was born and a year before Franz Liszt was born.
 These three musicians constitute the holy trinity of early Romantic pianists.
 This lecture will cover Chopin, possibly the greatest of the three.

 Chopin was born in a rural area twenty miles outside of Warsaw, Poland.
-He took his first piano lessons from his mother, then he continued on with a local teacher who claimed he’d been a student of Johann Sebastian Bach (Nicholas 2-8).
+He took his first piano lessons from his mother, then he continued with a local teacher who claimed he’d been a student of Johann Sebastian Bach (Nicholas 2-8).

 In these piano lessons, he mainly studied the old-school “Germans”—Bach, Haydn, and Mozart (Nicholas 9).
 His whole life, Chopin revered this sort of music over anything produced by his Romantic contemporaries.